+Designing the perfect nursery for your little bundle-to-be can be intimidating.
+Add a second pea to the pod, and the idea can be downright stressful.
 Feeling a little overwhelmed?
 Don’t worry.
 Designing a nursery for two is not that different from designing any other space.
 There are just a few things to keep in mind.

-First and... foremost, when it comes to twin nurseries, less is definitely more.
+When it comes to twin nurseries, less is definitely more.
 Having twins should mean double the fun, not double the stuff.
 While it’s hard to get around having two cribs, you’ll be surprised how much your little duo can share.
 That said, with space at a premium, keeping your design fairly simple and clean-cut is a must.

-Second, focus on function.
+Focus on function.
 With two babies to look after, it’s extra important to be able to lay your hands on what you need, when you need it.
 Easy-to-access storage, extra seating, and multi-functional furnishings make a world of difference to your daily life.

 Need a little inspiration?
 These beautiful twin nurseries will take you from overwhelmed to overjoyed in moments!

 Straight lines, sparse accessories, and an emphasis on balance and symmetry give the space its clean, contemporary appeal while a dynamic duo of bold prints and gold accents provide plenty of pop.Continue to 2 of 16 below.

 Whimsy and Neutral